marvinChomba/quotes1/README.md

 1. A user fills the "Add Quote" form.
 He/she has to fill all the fields otherwise the user will not be allowed to submit it.The author and publisher fields have to be alpha characters **only**.
 2. After filling in the user can submit.
 The quote will be added at the top.
 3. The user can upvote a quote.
 The quote with the highest upvotes will be highlighted blue.
-4. **ONLY QUOTES WITH MORE THAN  5 UPVOTES WILL BE HIGHLIGHTED**
-5. The user can also downvote quotes that they don't like.
+4. The user can also downvote quotes that they don't like.
-6. The user can delete a quote
+5. The user can delete a quote